freeload101/Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy/README.md

 ## Java-Android-Magisk-Burp-Objection-Root-Emulator-Easy (JAMBOREE)

-Lajit Portable Android 11 Emulator Build Script! ( Not a single binary is in this script )
+Want to pentest or run Android apps in minutes ?
+Sick of BlueStacks or NOX malware/adware ?
+Not a single binary in this script and it's open source and downloads are direct from proper sources.
+There is lots of great powershell tricks (not great code) in this script.
+I worked hard on thing's like:

+- Making it portable as possible

+- Setting up and downloading extremely fast environment for Android, Java and Python

+- Converting ssl certs to Android without openssl using certutil.exe only

+I would like to make it even easier to use but I don't want to spend more time developing it if nobody is going to use it so please let me know if you like it and open bugs/suggestions/feature request etc!

 ### Requirements:

-Local admin just to install:
+- Local admin just to install:

 HAXM Intel driver ( https://github.com/intel/haxm )

+OR

 AMD ( https://github.com/google/android-emulator-hypervisor-driver-for-amd-processors )